Burke County, Georgia

 Waynesboro Land Clearing crew on a Burke County job site

-Land Clearing FAQs — Burke County, Georgia
+Property Clearing FAQs — Burke County, Georgia

 How much does land clearing cost in Georgia?

-Land clearing in Waynesboro GA and Burke County typically costs $1,500 to $5,000 per acre depending on tree density, slope, and whether stump removal is included.
-Light brush or overgrown grass runs $500 to $1,500 per acre.
-Mixed brush and small trees range from $1,500 to $3,500 per acre.
-Heavily wooded land with large timber can reach $3,500 to $6,000 or more per acre.
-These are typical middle Georgia market ranges — exact pricing depends on site conditions, access, and scope.
-Stump grinding adds $75 to $150 per stump and rough site grading adds $500 to $2,000 depending on scope.
+Expect $1,500 to $5,000 per acre here in Burke County depending on tree density, slope, and whether stumps are included.
+Light brush runs $500–$1,500 per acre.
+Mixed brush and smaller trees land around $1,500–$3,500 per acre.
+Heavily wooded tracts with large timber can climb to $3,500–$6,000 or more.
+These are typical middle Georgia ranges — exact pricing depends on site conditions, access, and scope.
+Stump grinding adds $75–$150 per stump; rough grading adds $500–$2,000.

 What is included in land clearing services?